vbookshelf/Offline-PDF-Redactor/README.md

 # Offline PDF Redactor
 A minimalist browser based PDF redactor that audits its own ouput.

-- Offline-first and privacy-first single file web app.
+- Offline-first and privacy-first web app.
 - Checks the exported redacted file to ensure security.
 - No installation needed.
 Simply download and double-click the index.html file to launch from your desktop.
 The app will open in your browser.
 - Simple UI that's designed to reduce cognitive load.